Need To Get Contacts Fitted?

-They are much more durable than soft lenses and because they do not contain water, proteins and lipids do not adhere to them as easily as with soft lenses.
-GP lenses also come in numerous bi-focal and multi-focal designs.
-The biggest disadvantage to GP lenses is that they are not immediately comfortable like with soft lenses.
-In general, they take 3 to 4 days to adapt to and they need to be worn regularly (although not every day) to achieve maximum comfort.
-Also, because they are smaller in size, they can dislodge from the eye more easily than soft lenses.
+Unfortunately, the most significant disadvantage to GP lenses is that they are not immediately comfortable like with soft lenses.
+In general, they take 3 to 4 days to adapt to, and they need to be worn regularly (although not every day) to achieve maximum comfort.
+Also, they can dislodge from the eye more easily than soft lenses because they are smaller in size.

 Toric Contact lenses